Caribou Mountains (Alberta)

 The Caribou Mountains are a mountain range in Northern Alberta, Canada, surrounding a saucer-shaped elevated plateau that rises 700 m above the surrounding lowlands.
 The Caribou Mountains reach an elevation of up to 1030 m, making them the highest in northern Alberta.
 They rise north of the lower Peace River and are bounded to the north and east by Wood Buffalo National Park.
 The area was unglaciated during the last glacial period.
+The Caribou Mountains were affected by the 2024 Semo Lake Complex fire, which burned large portions of the plateau.

 Because of their unique environment, the Caribou Mountains Wildland Park (5910 km2) was created in 2001 as part of the Special Places program.
 The largest provincial wildland park in the province, its fragile ecosystem contains sensitive wetlands, permafrost habitat and rich bird breeding habitat.
 "A population of up to 120 wood bison, an endangered species, lives in the Wentzel Lake area in small groups of up to 15 animals."

 Geography

 The region is an upland region surrounded by lowlands, but both are forested and are considered part of the Boreal Plains Ecozone by the Commission for Environmental Cooperation and the Mid-Continental Canadian forests by the World Wildlife Fund.